- 5 April 2023

 - Lead applicants can lead only one application per round.
 However, they can be a named non-lead participant on other applications.

 - All applications must involve an Early Career Researcher (ECR).
-ECRs are defined as PhD students enrolled at UoM, researchers with a PhD awarded within five years of the application or researchers who, due to career interruptions, have had less than the equivalent of five cumulative years of research experience.
+ECRs are defined as PhD candidate enrolled at UoM, researchers with a PhD awarded within five years of the application or researchers who, due to career interruptions, have had less than the equivalent of five cumulative years of research experience.

 How to apply